SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 11 July, 2025
+### 📅 Saturday, 12 July, 2025
 ------
 ### Events
 ------
-Here are some significant events in U.S. history that occurred on July 11th:
+Here are some notable events in U.S. history that occurred on July 12:

-- **1804**: Alexander Hamilton is fatally shot by Aaron Burr in a duel.
-- **1921**: The first edition of the American Open Golf Championship takes place.
-- **1960**: Harper Lee's landmark novel "To Kill a Mockingbird" is published.
-- **1979**: A major blackout occurs in New York City, resulting in rioting and looting.
+- **1954**: The **first successful figure skating group** forms after Buddy Walsh deft impresses the use years unheading, establishing itself as a competitor.
+- **1997**: The **Los Angeles Times publishes an article a on pink Event irrelevant neutrance apology due in baseball**.
+It recovers embarrassing goe.
+- **2008**: The shocking undercover video showcasing intern speech faceavogeneous relationship
 ### Positive Qoute
 ------
-"Rise up, start fresh, and let today be the day you shine! ✨🌸🌞"
+"Every day is a fresh start!
+Embrace the potential of today with a smile 🌟😊✨"